-May 22nd, 2018 MLG CAPITAL: Alternative investments in private real estate are not a “one-size fits all” answer to the investment goals of all high net worth investors, yet there many situations where they can play a relevant role.
+Alternative investments in private real estate are not a “one-size fits all” answer to the investment goals of all high net worth investors, yet there are many situations where they can play a relevant role.

 According to a recent survey conducted by MLG Capital, 93% of respondents were asked about real estate by clients at least quarterly, yet only 27% of RIAs proactively allocate discretionary client funds to private real estate.
 Therein lies an opportunity.